rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 **Notes:** You must use the Administrator's account for your lab account on iacademy.oracle.com in the assignment: CA\_A637\_SQL\_Snn\_ADMIN.
 The password is the same: "cHqOR52%".

-1. If you are in the application runtime environment, switch to the window or tab for App Builder environment.
+1. If you are in the application runtime environment, switch to the window or tab for the App Builder environment.

 2. In the Application Express toolbar, click Administration and select Manage Users and Groups.